 There are few things in this world quite as good as fresh tabbouleh or tabouli.
-The only thing thing better is, perhaps, a quinoa tabbouleh.
-That is absolutely perfect because then the tabbouleh is gluten free and packed with protein.
-Keep reading for my delicious, crispy red quinoa tabbouleh recipe.
+The only thing better is, perhaps, a quinoa tabbouleh.
+That is absolutely perfect because then the tabbouleh is gluten-free and packed with protein.
+Would you please keep reading for my delicious, crispy red quinoa tabbouleh recipe?

-When my 18-year old Andres Ignacio, was 9 months old, I was making tabbouleh in my kitchen in Caracas, and he begged me with his eyes to serve him some.
-He tasted it, savored every bit with so much joy and fruition, that I still treasure that moment.
+When my 18-year old Andres Ignacio was 9 months old, I was making tabbouleh in my kitchen in Caracas, and he begged me with his eyes to serve him some.
 He absolutely loved it!
+He tasted it, savored every bit with so much joy and fruition that I still treasure that moment.

 If an 18-year old athlete loves tabbouleh, that only means I need to stock at least 8 portions.
 Even then, he could eat it all in one sitting!
 Or two.
 Growing boys, and especially young adults, are known for their voracious appetites.